CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 ## Lab Scenario

-The organization you work for wants to increase the efficiency and capabilities for its security operations analysts, and to improve security outcomes.
+The organization you work for wants to increase the efficiency and capabilities for its security operations analysts and to improve security outcomes.
 In support of that objective, the office of the CISO determined that deploying Microsoft Security Copilot is a key step towards that objective.
 As a Security administrator for your organization, you're tasked with setting up Copilot.

 In this exercise, you go through the *first run experience* of Microsoft Security Copilot to provision Copilot with one security compute unit (SCU).